 Rustic country decor and antique furniture.
 It includes a fully-cooked breakfast, a guest lounge with a log fire, and free WiFi access.

-Day 8-9 Bruny Island
+Day 8-9: Bruny Island

-Bruny Island is basically two islands connected by a small stretch of road called The Neck, which happens to be one of my favourite photography spots in Tassie.
-This is a great part of the road trip.
-Once on you find yourself on the island you’ll get the chance to eat local cheeses, meats, whiskeys, seafood, wines, beers, berries and much more.
+Bruny Island is a place of sheer indulgence, you’ll love it.
+Once you find yourself on the island you’ll get the chance to eat local cheeses, meats, whiskeys, seafood, wines, beers, berries, and much more.
 You won’t need to look far to find such frivolities, most of them are located just off the main road.

 Best hikes on Bruny Island